DigitalMomentum/MetaMomentum/readme.nuget.md

 - Update UI to be fully compatible with Umbraco 15 web components
 - move from HTML Partial to Tag Helpers
 - Remove Facebook AppId tag as its no longer used by Facebook - https://yoast.com/help/fb-app-id-warnings/
-- AppSettings config moved to DataType Editor
+- AppSettings config moved to DataType Editor (See Migration Notes)
+- Remove MetaMomentum.Core project - single package now

 ##### V2.2:
 - Update UI to use the new Umbraco UI Library
 - RTE / Html fallbacks now strip the HTML tags
-- Bug Fixes and performance inprovements
+- Bug Fixes and performance improvements
 -
 ##### V2.1.1:
-- Bugfix: Umbraco displays "Discard Changes?" when changing bewteen social previews
+- Bugfix: Umbraco displays "Discard Changes?" when changing between social previews
-- Featue: Allow hiding the "No Index" toggle via settings
+- Feature: Allow hiding the "No Index" toggle via settings

 ##### V2.1:
 - Split Compiled DLL into separate MetaMomentum.Core project